moorepants/learn-multibody-dynamics/motion.rst

    P.vel(N).express(A)

-The motion constraint takes this form (without introducing generalized speeds for simplicity):
+The single scalar nonholonomic constraint then takes this form:

 .. jupyter-execute::